AssetBlock/arc-01/README.md

 ### Requesting Issuance or Transfer of Tokens

 In order to issue or transfer tokens the issuer or investor must indicate to a specified compliance manager that they are looking to transfer tokens.
-The compliance manager must approve or deny token transfers moving forward, including primary issuance and secondary market transactions.
+The compliance manager must approve or deny token transfers moving forward.

-##### Transaction Types
+##### Transfer Request Types

-**BASIC**: A standard transfer.
+**BASIC**: A standard transfer used for primary and secondary market issuance.
 The requesting party expects a transfer to be honored pending the proper checks.

 **CHECK**: A facsimile of a real transfer.
 Compliance manager would post a transaction that indicates whether or not a transfer would be  approved or denied with transfer quantity 0 in either case.

 **FORCE**: A forced transfer, required by law, compliance, legal settlement, etc. Issuer sends request to compliance manager with reason, perhaps even hashing the court order, which is securely stored off-chain.
-This mirrors a standard transfer within the standard
+This mirrors a standard transfer within the standard.

 #### Specification
 |Key|Type|Required|Additional Validation|Description|